sberl/supersid/docs/SuperSIDonRaspi3.md

 Save the file and exit.

-In this case, the script will run at 5 minutes after 1800 hours (midnight UTC) and create a log file showing the results.
-Adjust this to reflect your timezone.
+You must determine when midnight UTC occurs in your time zone.
+In this case, the script will run at 5 minutes after 1800 hours and create a log file showing the results.

 ## 8) Start the SuperSID program